marcdc123/agodasaas/README.md

 4) type python manage.py runserver
 5) go to http://127.0.0.1:8000/results to get your results
 6) to create new users and get new results, go to http://127.0.0.1:8000/admin/ and log with username: marcd, pwd: a
+7) the SQL query of the results can be seen in the console

 Thanks